practicusai/docs/docs/technical-tutorial/generative-ai/langchain/model-hosting/build.md

 # Identify the first available model prefix
 if len(region.model_prefix_list) == 0:
-    raise SystemError(
-        "No model prefixes are available. "
-        "Please contact your system administrator."
-    )
-elif len(region.model_prefix_list) > 1:
+    raise SystemError("No model prefixes are available.
+Please contact your system administrator.") elif len(region.model_prefix_list) > 1:
     print("Multiple model prefixes found.
 Using the first one.")